 Height: 10 ft (3 m) or more if not pruned back; dwarf Calliandra grows to 6 ft (1.8 m)

 Light: Bright light to full sun year-round.
 Shade from strong summer sun.

 Water: Keep soil evenly moist year-round.
 Yellow leaves are a sign of overwatering.

-Humidity: Moderate to high humidity.
+Humidity: Moderate to high (50% relative humidity -- or higher).
 Use a humidity tray or room humidifier if air is dry.